fadado/shed/docs/reference-container.md

     Remove one or more containers

-      -f, --force=false      Force the removal of a running container (uses SIGKILL) --help=false           Print usage
+      -f, --force        Force the removal of a running container (uses SIGKILL) --help             Print usage
-      -l, --link=false       Remove the specified link
+      -l, --link         Remove the specified link
-      -v, --volumes=false    Remove the volumes associated with the container
+      -v, --volumes      Remove the volumes associated with the container

     Extended usage: